|← Chapter 2·||Turning Signs (Contents)||References||gnoxic home|

 The name of the bow [βιός] is life [βίος], but its work is death.One point of such a pun is the relatively arbitrary connection between names (and other symbols) and their objects, which entails all sorts of accidental collisions and collusions of usage as linguistic habits develop and diverge.
 This opens the way to myriad misunderstandings even without the intent to deceive.
 But there's also a hint here of deeper relations among life, work and death: for life really is like a bow.
 Heraclitus hints at this in another fragment:— (Wheelwright 1959, 100)

-People do not understand how that which is at variance with itself agrees with itself.
-There is a harmony in the bending back, as in the case of the bow and the lyre.Bow and lyre alike owe their usefulness to a double tension.
+They do not comprehend how a thing agrees at variance with itself; it is an attunement turning back on itself, like that of the bow and of the lyre.Bow and lyre alike owe their usefulness to a double tension.
 Each of them works by pulling the two ends of a string in opposite directions, creating what we might call static tension (the bow bends because the string's length is fixed).
 Once the string is ‘tuned’ in this way, it can be plucked – bent back and released – thus harnessing the energy latent in the static tension to send forth a sound-wave or an arrow.
-This ‘bending back’ (παλίντροπος) is a dynamic tension.
+This bending or ‘turning back’ (παλίντροπος) is a dynamic tension.
 The double tension here is a source of creative and destructive power alike.
 And what does this have to do with life?
 Living systems maintain a state of dynamic tension, and thus take the double tension embodied in bow and lyre to a higher level.
-The paradoxes and ambiguities we've seen in symbolic signs, along with the creative tension which drives dialog (as shown in Chapter 2), have deeper roots in the systemic nature of life itself.— (Wheelwright 1959, 102)
+The paradoxes and ambiguities we've seen in symbolic signs, along with the creative tension which drives dialog (as shown in Chapter 2), have deeper roots in the systemic nature of life itself.— (Kahn LXXVII)

 The English word system comes down to us from the Greek σύστημα, which meant primarily ‘a whole compounded of parts’ (LSG).
 Peirce (CP 4.5, 1898) defined a system as ‘a set of objects comprising all that stand to one another in a group of connected relations.’
 A more recent definition by Mark Johnson (1987, 87) places more emphasis on the whole made up by this connection of parts: ‘A system is an organization of interconnected, interdependent individuals or elements that work together to form a functional unity.’
 Recent systems theory tends to focus on this functional unity, which is completely different from the unity of a mere collection of objects or things or stuff.
 Unlike a pile of sand or a pool of water, a living system actively defines itself by sustaining an internal process.